BRITISH EAST INDIA COMPANY: UPSURGING AS 1st SUPREME EUROPEAN COLONIAL POWER IN INDIA

 Dynamically transforming early eighteenth century India had a substantially growing economy under the authority of Mughal emperor, Aurangzeb.
 But after his excruciating demise in 1707, several Mughal rulers established their control over the prominent regional kingdoms by exerting their superiority and political strength.
 Amidst such turbulent political metamorphosis, the British-syndicated East India Company emerged as a political power in India after deposing the influential regional powers and dominating over Mughal rulers.

-The present article attempts to analyze the reasons for emergence of British East India Company as an imperial political power in India and their diplomatic policies of territorial expansion.
+The present article attempts to evaluate the reasons for the emergence of British East India Company as an imperial political power in India and their diplomatic policies of territorial expansion.
 In addition to this, I briefly mentioned the Charter Acts (1773, 1793, 1813, 1833 and 1853) so to trace its impact on the working process of Company.